thesujalpatel/Gitgenix/README.md

 **Gitgenix** is a comprehensive web application that allows users to create beautiful GitHub contribution art by designing patterns that appear on their GitHub contribution graph.
 Transform your GitHub profile into a canvas with our intuitive visual pattern editor!

+## 🆕 Latest Features

+### 🎯 Custom Contribution Limits

+- Set your own minimum (0-100) and maximum (1-1000) daily contribution values
+- Dynamic intensity mapping automatically distributes 4 levels between your limits
+- Perfect for creating subtle patterns or bold, high-contrast designs
+- Limits are saved with patterns and exported in JSON for full reproducibility

+### 🎓 Interactive Onboarding Tour

+- Comprehensive guided tour for new users
+- Revisit anytime via the help button (?) in navigation
+- Step-by-step guidance through all features and tools
+- Non-intrusive design that adapts to user progress

+### 💾 Enhanced Data Management

+- Full pattern export/import with contribution limits and metadata
+- Cross-platform pattern sharing with preserved settings
+- Automatic data validation and error handling
+- Backward compatibility with existing patterns

 ## 🚀 Quick Start

 1. **Visit**: [https://gitgenix.netlify.app](https://gitgenix.netlify.app)